vgpena/sensing/readme.md

 pip install -r requirements.txt
 ```

-You should get `pyserial` installed locally in your `sensing` virtual environment.
+This should install `pyserial` locally in your `sensing` virtual environment.

 run `brew install sox` to get SoX on your computer.